Teaching Evolution Through Board Games

 Key educational concepts: early geology & geologic events, key biological innovations that promoted unicellular success, micro- and macro-organism evolution

-Favorite rules video: board game solo - watch it played
+Favorite rules video: bits of board - watch it played

 Bios: Genesis is an incredibly ambitious game that spans the first 4 billion years of Earth and ends at the dawn of the Phanerozoic Eon (the eon of visible life forms, ca. 541 million years ago).
 The game begins just after the formation of Earth, where players attempt the long and stochastic journey to conceive single-celled lifeforms from Earth’s cosmic soup.
 During the early game (Hadean Eon), players focus on assembling the building blocks of life (amino acids, pigments, lipids, and nucleic acids).
 Eventually, by skillful mitigation of dice roles and careful investment in Earth’s refugia, players will achieve the first single-celled organism, marking the start of the Archean Eon.
 Players continue to evolve a modest single-celled species by adding new mutations that improve metabolism, add endosymbionts, increase DNA/RNA repair, and aid in oxygen tolerance (to name a few).
 Eventually, after accumulating enough mutations, multi-cellular life evolves.
 Play continues throughout the Proterozoic Eon until the evolution of terrestrial macro-organisms is achieved, culminating with mosses, snails, fungi, velvet worms, amphibians, and insects.
 At the dawn of the Phanerozoic Eon, the game ends, and the player with the most organisms of the highest complexity wins.